coolachlanke/First-STM32/README.md

 ![pcb_render](assembled_board.jpg)

 The board's indicator LEDs are both on.
-Green indicates the 3V3 bus is live and the orange is a result of the 'blinky' sketch the MCU is running being in the HIGH state.
+The green 'PWR' LED indicates the 3V3 bus is live.
+The orange 'DEBUG' LED is a result of the 'blinky' routine the MCU is running being in the HIGH state.